pablopunk/Oncoscape/INSTALL.md

 - 2GB+ free RAM
 - 4GB free disk space

-Before you can successfully install Oncoscape on a Mac OS X system you will need to satisfy the following dependencies:
+Before you can successfully install Oncoscape on a Windows system you will need to satisfy the following dependencies:

 - R (version 3.2.2+)
 - Cygwin (for make, bash and git)
-- nodejs
+- nodejs 5.x
 - node-gyp

 To install the R head over to the CRAN site (https://cran.r-project.org/mirrors.html), pick a mirror site closest to you then download the latest version of R (currently 3.2.3) for Windows and install it.
 After it's installed make sure that you add the R binaries to your system path (control panel -> system -> advanced system settings -> environment variables -> system variables).
 If you accepted the defaults, the R binaries will be located at *"C:\Program Files\R\bin"*.